-As discussed in Note 1, the financial statements of the Building Fund specific to Measure G are intended to present the financial position and the change in financial position attributable to the transactions of that Fund.
-They do not purport to, and do not, present fairly the financial position of Chino Valley Unified School District as of June 30, 2021, and the respective change in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Building Fund (Measure G) is intended to present the financial position and the change in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2022, and the change in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.